 • Wind damage: Between hurricanes, thunderstorms, and tornadoes, wind damage is a common cause of home insurance claims nationwide.

-• Fire and lightning: Fire and lightning also account for a significant number of claims each year.
+• Fire and lightning: Fire and lightning also account for many claims each year.

 • Liability: While liability claims are less common, they do occur.
 If someone slips and breaks an ankle at your house, your home insurance policy could pay for medical fees or replace damaged personal property.